 How can I find information on Retired or Disabled status?

 ARRT has discontinued the disabled and retired status.
-You may request an application to receive a special Certificate of Recognition commemorating your career as a Registered Technologist if you are at least age 55; or have been certified by ARRT for at least 20 years; or have a combined age plus number of years certified by ARRT of 70.
-This request may be made either by contacting ARRT at (651) 687-0048 or via My ARRT Info online.
+You may request an application to receive a special Certificate of Recognition commemorating your career as a Registered Technologist if you are at least age 55; or have been certified and registered by ARRT for at least 20 years; or have a combined age plus number of years certified and registered by ARRT of 70.
+This request may be made either by contacting ARRT at (651) 687-0048, ext.
+8540 or via My ARRT Info online.
 The request for the certificate includes a one-time fee of $20.
 Once the Certificate of Recognition has been processed, you are no longer certified and registered – so your credentials are officially and respectfully retired.
-Or, if you are retiring and choose not to receive a retirement recognition certificate, you can simply discontinue registration when you decide to retire and no longer work or teach in the profession.
+Or, if you are retiring and choose not to receive a retirement recognition certificate, you can simply discontinue certification and registration when you decide to retire and no longer work or teach in the profession.
 If you choose not to receive a recognition certificate, you can simply write to ARRT requesting no further contact.
 Sign and date the request and send it to ARRT at 1255 Northland Drive, St. Paul, MN 55120.

 How do I change my address?